philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 | Method   | Endpoint                     | Description                                                                                                                                 |
 |----------|------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|
 | `DELETE` | `/api/contexts/{name}` | Delete a context, where {name} is the name of the context to delete. |

+### Query Parameters

+* `owner` (optional, admin only) - Username of another user whose context to delete.
+Requires cross-user access to be enabled; otherwise it returns `404 Not Found`.

 A delete is **rejected with `409 Conflict`** if any asynchronously-submitted document referencing the context is still pending or processing.
 Either wait for the jobs to finish (poll the [Documents API](documents_api.md)) or delete the pending jobs first.